aboutcode-org/aboutcode-toolkit/USAGE.rst

     --show-all

-        This option ask the tool to show all kind of errors found.
+        This option tells the tool to show all errors found.
         The default behavior will only show 'CRITICAL', 'ERROR', and 'WARNING'

     --template

-        This option allows users to use their own template for attribution generation.
+        This option allows you to use your own template for attribution generation.
-        For instance, if user has a custom template located at:
+        For instance, if you have a custom template located at:
         /home/custom_template/template.html

     $ about attrib --template /home/custom_template/template.html LOCATION OUTPUT

-The following information are passed to the jinja2 and, therefore, can be used for your custom template:
+The following data are passed to jinja2 and, therefore, can be used for a custom template:
  * about object: the about objects
  * common_licenses: a common license keys list in licenses.py
  * license_key_and_context: a dictionary list with license_key as a key and license text as the value